How to Set Up a POS System: A Step by Step Guide to Getting Point of Sale Software Up and Running

 2. Enter or upload your products

-Once you’ve launched the app and established your account, you’ll need to set up your inventory.
-If you only have a few items to sell, you can enter them manually into the system.
-If you have a large catalog, then you can upload your inventory info in bulk.
-Most modern POS systems will allow you to do this using a CSV product list, that contains the following fields:
+However, if you have a large catalog, then you’ll want to upload your inventory info in bulk.
+Most modern POS systems will allow you to do this using a CSV product list containing most or all of the following fields:

-• SKU
+- SKU

-• Variant details (if the product comes in different sizes or colors)
+- variant details (if the product comes in different sizes or colors)

 3. Set up your user accounts